-Your school district may receive state weighted funding for all CTE innovative courses approved by TEA for students in grades seven through 12.
-To receive CTE weighted funding, your district must maintain documentation of local board approval to offer any TEA-approved innovative course.
-With the approval of the local board of trustees, school districts and charter schools may offer any state-approved innovative course for state elective credit.
-No application is required for a district or charter school to offer an approved innovative course.
-If your district wishes to submit a new innovative course, your district must follow the process for applying to TEA for approval to offer the new innovative course.
+An LEA may receive state weighted funding for all CTE innovative courses approved by TEA for students in grades seven through 12.
+To receive CTE weighted funding, the LEA must maintain documentation of local board approval to offer any TEA-approved innovative course.157 With the approval of the local board of trustees or governing board, LEAs may offer any state-approved innovative course for state elective credit.
+No application is required for an LEA to offer an approved innovative course.
+If an LEA wishes to submit a new innovative course, the LEA must follow the process for applying to TEA for approval to offer the new innovative course.

-&lt;sup>156 Reporting a teacher of record for a dual credit class taught in a non-campus-based setting is optional.
+156 Reporting a teacher of record for a dual credit class taught in a non-campus-based setting is optional.